 - Clean the floors.
 Sweep and mop them and vacuum the carpets

-- Clean the walls manually whenever necessary
+- Clean the walls manually whenever necessary and watch out for food stains

 - Clean the counters manually as necessary

-- Clean then sanitize the railings, door handles, and elevator buttons/access buttons
+- Clean then sanitize the railings, door handles, and elevator buttons/access buttons using sanitizing solution

 - Wipe down all the counters and stainless steel surfaces

-- Clean and sanitize the dining tables
+- Sanitize and clean the dining tables

 - Clean the seats and benches manually